Why Edmonton Lights, camera, Edmonton: Shining a light on local film and television

 Hundreds of films and TV shows have been shot in Edmonton over the last five decades.
 There is one genre, however, that seems to be our specialty.
 While Calgary and Vancouver’s film communities reel in Hollywood productions, Edmonton is a hub for documentary makers.

-“People really support Edmonton stories,” says Guy Lavallee, program director of NorthwestFest and the writer/director of Family Ever After, a documentary about his blended family.
+“People really support Edmonton stories,” says Guy Lavallee, program director of NorthwestFest and the writer/director of Family Ever After(external link), a documentary about his blended family.
 “They’re local stories with universal themes.”

 Dransfeld, a former TV and print journalist, moved from Germany to Edmonton in 1999.
 “All my stories are set in Edmonton,” she says.